Bio

-I am an Associate Professor of Economics at McGill University.
 I study the economics of cities and labour markets.
 Current projects investigate the microgeography of economic spillovers between firms and workers, career dynamics, and the consequences of transportation infrastructure investments.
-I received my PhD from the University of Toronto in 2018.

 Office: Leacock Building, 543